wernerglinka/ms-start-docs/README.md

 ### Code Editor
 The code editor is a toggleable panel that allows users to add styles for the selected section. **These styles may be copied to the clipboard for use in the project**.
   - The code editor uses CodeMirror, a JavaScript library that provides a code editor component.
-  - When the user makes changes to the code editor, the changes are reflected in real-time in the section rendering above.

 ### Section Properties Form